Ransom-War in Real Time, Final Case Study: Tumultuous 2021

 The present posting reviews disruptive Russia-origin ransomware attacks of 2021 in this geopolitical context.

-What Does Putin’s “Zero-Sum Sovereignty” Have to Do with Colonial Pipeline?
+What Does Colonial Pipeline Have to Do with Putin’s “Zero-Sum Sovereignty”?

 Tension between Russia and Western countries was high in 2021, fueled by the Russian government’s pursuit of greater influence in Ukraine and in international Internet regulation, as well as its domestic crackdown on speech and dissent.
 All of these relate to Putin’s vision of Russia’s zero-sum sovereignty.
 Russian officials made confrontational statements, including a warning of cyberwar by Russian propaganda chief Margarita Simonyan and a threat by President Putin to use “asymmetrical, swift and harsh” measures against Western adversaries.
 The atmosphere of international confrontation and inflammatory rhetoric forms the backdrop for numerous Russia-origin cybercriminal attacks on Western critical infrastructure.
 We present them here with the intention of enriching analysis of those incidents.